SMiLE-Seq: Background

-While many unique transcription factor-DNA binding interactions have been characterized using these methods, it is estimated that this described fraction represents fewer than 50% of the transcription factors present in humans.
-The development of SMiLE-seq technology has provided an attractive alternative method with the potential to facilitate identification and characterization of previously undescribed transcription factor-DNA binding interactions.
+It is estimated that fewer than 50% of the transcription factors present in humans have been described in previous techniques.
+The development of SMiLE-seq technology has provided an additional method with the potential to facilitate identification and characterization of previously undescribed transcription factor-DNA binding interactions.

 Workflow of SMiLE-seq

 SMiLE-seq uses a microfluidic device into which transcription factors, which have been transcribed and translated in vitro, are loaded.
 Transcription factor samples (~0.3 ng) are modified by the addition of an enhanced green fluorescent protein (eGFP) tag and combined with both target double-stranded DNA molecules (~8 pmol) tagged with Cyanine Dye5 (Cy5) and a double-stranded competitive DNA model, poly-dIdC, which operates as a negative control to limit spurious binding interactions.

 When multiple transcription factors are simultaneously analyzed (e.g., when characterization of potential heterodimeric binding interactions is performed), each transcription factor is tagged with a correspondingly unique fluorescent tag.
 Samples are pumped through the microfluidic device in a passive, twenty-minute process that utilizes capillary action in a series of parallel channels. eGFP-tagged transcription factors are immunocaptured using anchored biotinylated anti-eGFP antibodies.

 Mechanical depression of a button traps bound transcription factor-DNA complexes, and fluorescent analysis is performed.
 Fluorescent readouts that identify the presence of multiple fluorescent tags associated with a single antibody indicate heterodimeric binding interactions.
 The presence of DNA is confirmed by Cy5 signal detection.
 A polydimethylsiloxane membrane on the button surface captures successfully bound transcription factor-DNA complexes, while unbound transcription factors and targets are washed away.

 Following the removal of unbound components, bound DNA molecules are collected, pooled, and amplified.
 Sequencing is subsequently performed using NextSeq 500 or HiSeq2000 sequencing lanes.
 Sequence data is used to develop a seed sequence, which is then probed for functional motifs using a uniquely developed hidden Markov model-based software pipeline.